fawohlsc/corona-cases/README.md

 11. Scroll down to see the visualization of the Corona cases either per country or worldwide<br/>
 ![Azure Notebook Ready](assets/10_notebook_ready.png)

-12. Repeat step 9 in order to update the underlying dataset - the dataset is currently updated once a day by [Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19/)
+12. Repeat step 9 in order to refresh the underlying dataset - the dataset is currently updated once a day by [Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19/)
 ![Azure Notebook Run](assets/08_notebook_run.png)

 ## Launch on your local computer